Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Blake D. Moret - Rockwell Automation, Inc.

 Yeah.
 So first of all, semiconductor and electronic manufacturing and assembly are roughly 5% of our sales.
 And as you pointed out, they are in a period of investment.
 That's the chip production, that's the glass panel fabs.
 We have a particular strength in the facility management control system.
-So the environmental controls that are so important to those kinds that advanced manufacturing processes are an area that we're quite strong in.
-Characterized growth centered in Asia, in the U.S. especially and they are in a period of good spend that's predicted to continue for a while, but there will be a certain cyclical element of that.
+So the environmental controls that are so important to those kinds of advanced manufacturing processes are an area that we're quite strong in.
+Characterized growth centered in Asia, in the U.S. especially, and they are in a period of good spend that's predicted to continue for a while, but there will be a certain cyclical element of that.

 Joe Ritchie - Goldman Sachs & Co.
 LLC